armory/documentation/_spinnaker/terraform_integration.md

 ## Viewing Terraform log output

 Terraform's primary interface for user feedback is logging.
-When executed on your workstation, this log output is streamed to `stdout`.
-Out integration captures that output and makes it available via the API.
-While we work on fine-tuning the UI for this integration these logs can be viewed by inserting the following spinnet into the Comments section of the `terraform` stage or the Instructions section of a Manual Judgement stage.
+When executed on your workstation, the log output is streamed to `stdout`.
+The Terraform Integration captures that output and makes it available via the API.
+These logs can be viewed by inserting the following spinnet into the Comments section of the `terraform` stage or the Instructions section of a Manual Judgement stage.

+To use the following example, make sure you do the following:
-*Note: replace the reference to `your-gate-url` with the actual URL for Gate, the `Plan` stage name to the name of your plan or apply stages, and `plan_stdout`and `plan_stderr` for the corresponding action name*
+* Change the reference to `your-gate-url` with the actual URL for Gate
+* Change the `Plan` stage name to the name of your plan or apply stages
+* Change`plan_stdout`and `plan_stderr` for the corresponding action names

 ```
 Init Out: